-Students whose accounts are not paid by the established semester deadlines may be subject to financial penalties.
-Students with unpaid account balances will be placed on Financial Hold by the Registrar's Office.
-Students placed on Financial Hold become ineligible for further registration and transcripts will not be released until the student account is paid in full.
-A late payment fee of \$50.00 may be assessed when student accounts are not paid by the last day to drop/add for the semester.
-A return payment of \$25.00 may be assessed when payment is not honored by the bank on which it was drawn.
-If restitution is not made within 10 days of notification, the student may be subject to financial penalties and/or legal action.
-Debtors who do not make satisfactory payment arrangements on their past due accounts may have their accounts placed with a billing service.
-If not paid through the billing service, the unpaid account may be forwarded to a collection agency.
-It is the policy of the College that unpaid accounts will be assessed the costs and expenses of collection, including attorney fees.
+Students who fail to meet the established semester payment deadlines may face financial penalties, including a Financial Hold, students with unpaid balances will be placed on Financial Hold by the Registrar's Office, making them ineligible for further registration and preventing the release of transcripts until the account is paid in full.
+A fee of \$50.00 may be assessed for accounts not paid by the last day to drop/add for the semester or 7 days after a scheduled payment was due.
+A fee of \$25.00 may be assessed for payments not honored by the bank.
+If restitution is not made within 10 days of notification, further penalties and/or legal action may follow.
+Accounts not settled through satisfactory payment arrangements may be forwarded to a billing service or collection agency.
+The College will assess unpaid accounts with the costs and expenses of collection, including attorney fees.